ruohoruotsi/awesome-music-production/readme.md

 - [108] - Minimal beat machine.
 - [AI Duet] - A smart piano that responds to you.
 - [Arpeggiator] - Web Audio Arpeggiator.
+- [Audio Motion Interface] - Use smartphone motions to control a synthesizer.
 - [Baroque Dances] - Procedurally generated classical music.
 - [Beat Push] - Online music production with built-in parallel drum and synth machine.